NawmNujhat/FaceDetection/README.md

 # FaceDetection
 I used opencv and python numpy for face and motion detection.
+Motion and face detection involve usage of webcams